CEREIXO, HISTORY AND ART IN FANTASTIC SURROUNDINGS

 Those who visit an area sometimes do not stop at certain places because they do not think they will be interesting or because they have no information on them.
 Something similar happens with the hamlet of Cereixo.
 Cereixo has an extraordinary historical and architectural heritage, which is often not given the consideration it deserves.
 As well as the parish church, the towers and the tide mill, the centre makes for an attractive architectural ensemble in an unparalleled setting on Costa da Morte.

-The most notable historical building is the parish church of Santiago de Cereixo (dedicated to Sain James), a small Romanesque building whose original fabric has been well preserved.
+The most notable historical building is the parish church of Santiago de Cereixo (dedicated to Saint James), a small Romanesque building whose original fabric has been well preserved.
 It has a rectangular nave and apse.
 The entrance is a half-point triumphal arch supported on engaged columns with capitals decorated with acanthus leaves.

 Tts most outstanding feature can be found outside—the south door, a masterful piece in the purest Romanesque style.
 On the tympanum there is a depiction of a theme unique to Galician Romanesque—the transfer of the body of the Apostle James onto a boat, accompanied by seven of his disciples.
 The great merit of this stone image is the singular nature of the theme of the Translatio.